 Before the flight

-- The UMNR must have already been checked-in and be ready for boarding not less than 45 minutes (Sydney, Melbourne & Adelaide airports) or 30 minutes (regional airports) before the scheduled departure time.
+- The UMNR must have already been checked-in and be ready for boarding not less than 45 minutes (Sydney, Melbourne, Adelaide and Queensland airports, except Burketown which is 75 minutes prior) or 30 minutes (regional airports in NSW, TAS, VIC and SA) before the scheduled departure time.

 - The sending Parent/Guardian/Responsible Adult must fill in the UMNR wallet (instructions) upon check-in.
 Each UMNR must travel with an individual wallet.
 We strongly recommend arriving at the airport early if there is more than one UMNR wallet to be completed.